xixogo5105/uiptv/GUIDE.md

 Key highlights include:
 - **Cross-Platform**: Runs natively on Windows, Linux, and macOS.
 - **Flexible Player Support**: Use the embedded VLC-based player or your favorite external player (MPV, SMPlayer, etc.).
-- **Web Server**: Stream your content to any device on your local network via a web browser.
+- **Web SPA/PWA**: Stream your content to any device on your local network via a modern browser-first interface.
+- **Live TV + VOD + Series**: Unified content modes with watched-state/resume flows.
-- **Privacy & Control**: robust filtering options to hide unwanted content and local caching for performance.
+- **Privacy & Control**: Robust filtering options to hide unwanted content and local caching for performance.

 ---